Parabeac/parabeac_core/WINDOWS_SETUP.md

 # Parabeac-Core setup for Windows
 To get starting with using or developing the source code on Windows some configuration is required.
-This document is ment to help users with that.
+This document is meant to help users with that.

 ## Setup using WSL 2
 One of the ways we can get starting with Parabeac-Core on Windows is by utilizing the Windows Subset for Linux version 2.
 This allows Windows 10 users to utilize the most of linux and to combine this with the Windows workflow.
 This prevents overhead that comes with solutions like a VM or dualboot.
 To learn more about WSL 2 you can visit [this page](https://docs.microsoft.com/en-us/windows/wsl/about).